Septoplasty

 You will also be seen by your consultant or one of their team.
 Use this time to ask any further questions or raise concerns.
 Remember that you have the right to withdraw your consent for treatment at any time.

-A pre-medication (injection or tablet to relax you) may be given about an hour before your operation.
+Your nurse may give you a pre-medication injection or tablet to relax you, about an hour before your operation.

 What will happen during my operation?